konmik/solid/README.md

 This code will result in a `List<String>` which contains `"1"` and `"2"` values.

-Here is another example.
-We need to sort some items by name and then return their ids:
+Another example: we need to sort some items by name and then return their ids.

 ``` java
 stream(namedEntities)